Talon24/kettlediff/README.md

 The line numbers found by git diff won't match the lines in the files as the XML will be changed to keep steps, etc. in a diffable order.

 ### Requirements
-*Kettlediff* will run on the python versions 2 and 3.
+*Kettlediff* will run on python versions 3, but there is a python2-compatible release `py2_1.0.0`.

 There are no external modules needed for it to run.
 However, if you have **lxml** installed on your machine, it will use that instead of the built-in **xml** module.